bcambl/picam-playbook/README.md

 ```
 ansible-playbook -i hosts picam.yml --tags configure
 ```
-`motion` will be restarted post configuration change
+The `motion` service will be restarted after the configurations have been updated.